OSOceanAcoustics/echodataflow/docs/source/configuration/datastore.md

   group: # Source data transect information
     file: ./x0007_fileset.txt       # Transect file URL.
 Accepts .zip or .txt file
     storage_options: # Transect file storage options
-      block_name: echoflow-aws-credentials # Block name.
+      block_name: echodataflow-aws-credentials # Block name.
 For more information on Blocks refer blocks.md
       type: AWS # Block type
   group_name: 1 # Set when not using a file to pass transect information
   json_export: true # Export raw json metadata of files to be processed
-  raw_json_path: s3://echoflow-workground/combined_files/raw_json # Path to store the raw json metadata.
+  raw_json_path: s3://echodataflow-workground/combined_files/raw_json # Path to store the raw json metadata.
 Can also work to skip the process of parsing the files at source directory and fetch files present in this json instead.
 output: # Output arguments
-  urlpath: s3://echoflow-workground/combined_files_dask # Destination data URL parameters
+  urlpath: s3://echodataflow-workground/combined_files_dask # Destination data URL parameters
   overwrite: true # Flag to overwrite the data if present in the output directory
   storage_options: # Destination data storage options
-    block_name: echoflow-aws-credentials
+    block_name: echodataflow-aws-credentials
     type: AWS
 ```